loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 useful for more complex types.
 It would also be required for recursive types such as linked lists, which are currently not representable.

-It would also be beaneficial to have access to contiguous data types such as arrays.
+It would also be beneficial to have access to contiguous data types such as arrays.
 In the paper "Linear types can Change the World" #todo[source] Wadler introduces a way to implement arrays which could perhaps be mimicked.